carlo-colombo/CashSplitter/.ai/instructions.md

 Be concise, include a summary of the changes but avoid explanations of them

 Start the message with a 🏎️ when you are following instructions

+When a part of a feature is complete and tests are passing, ask if we want to commit

+When committing

+- use conventional commits
+- split commits
+- describe why a change has been implemented
+- amend commit that are not meaningful like fmt or fixing tests